I am a medical student who loves to write, research, and paint.

 4. Teabag Compress

 Use the same technique as you would for a warm compress.
-Soak some black or green tea teabags in hot water and place them over your eyes for 8 - 10 minutes.
+Soak some black or green tea teabags in hot water and place them over your eyes for 8 to 10 minutes.
 Do this several times a day.
 Green tea in particular is known for its antibacterial properties.

 5. Topical Antibiotic Ointment